Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm

 For one thing, the geometry of the problem seems to enforce certain architecture choice.
 These have not yet widely adopted in the literature.
 In our view, if the metric is being learnt directly, it is essential that one uses the local decomposition $g_{NN}=LDL^\dag$.
 Here, $D$ is a positive diagonal real matrix of eigenvalues and $L$ is an invertible lower triangular matrix with ones along the diagonal.
 What this means is that the outputted $g$ is manifestly positive (this approach was taken in \cite{moduli} and \cite{challenger}, but not in \cite{Larfors:2022nep} and \cite{berglund2023machine}.
 The matrices $D$ and $L$ can be outputted by two different, simultaneously optimised, networks.
 However, local agreement and closedness do not automatically hold, so $\lambda_2$ and $\lambda_3$ in \ref{ref2} must be taken as non-zero.
 If the metric is learned directly as a $3\times 3$ tensor on a CY threefold, without any such decomposition, positive eigenvalues are not guaranteed.

-A potentially cleaner approach is to directly learn a functional correction to $\omega_{FS}$.
+A potentially cleaner approach is to directly learn a functional correction to $\omega_{FS}$; this has become the standard method in the literature.
 On a compact CY, by the $\partial \bar{\partial}$-lemma, there is a global real $\phi$ such that $\omega_{RF}=\omega_{FS}+ i {\partial} \bar{\partial} \phi$, unique up to an additive constant, which can be approximated by a NN.
 In this case $\omega_{NN}$ is a true global and closed form by construction.
 Unfortunately, the positivity of the metric is again no longer guaranteed.
 The relevant space of functions can be denoted by:

 Obviously, this is a tricky condition to satisfy, and is required to state the Calabi conjecture, as noted by Yau himself \cite{Yau2008ASO}.
 To our knowledge, there are no other simple mathematical characterisations of this class, and it is unclear how it can be enforced, even weakly, on the outputs.
 Surprisingly, we found the incorrect statement $\omega_{FS}+i \partial \bar{\partial} \phi$ is automatically K\"ahler several times in the literature \cite{Larfors:2022nep}.
 We believe that existing consistency checks - for example in the slope or volume calculations of \cite{Larfors:2022nep} - only address cohomological information, for example, that $[\omega_{FS}^3]=[\omega_{NN}^3$].
 This does not say anything about positivity.